Tongue in Cheek Theater Productions

 Can a perky middle-aged rule-follower once and for all face the demons of her middle school alma mater before the building is razed to the ground?

 Learning Curves was developed with Matt Hoverman's Go Solo Workshop.
-Submitting to festivals and schools in 2025.
+Submitting to festivals, small venues and schools in 2025.

 Run time: 60 minutes, no intermission.